VingtCinq/python-mailchimp/README.rst

 Up to date with
 `changelog <http://developer.mailchimp.com/documentation/mailchimp/guides/changelog/>`__
-features listed thru 3/03/2017.
+features listed through 3/03/2017.

 Initialization
 ~~~~~~~~~~~~~~

 Grab ``YOUR_API_KEY`` from your mailchimp account (Account > Extra > Api
-Keys). ``YOUR_USERNAME`` is the one you use to login on the website and
+Keys). ``YOUR_USERNAME`` is the one you use to log in on the website and
 is optional.

 ::